aws-samples/serverless-voting-app-with-terraform/README.md

-# Built a Serverless Voting Application with Terraform
+# Building serverless applications with Terraform

 This is an demo application built for Builder Session [SVS208](https://portal.awsevents.com/events/reinvent2022/sessions/svs208) in re:Invent 2022.